 Another amazing attribute of this fish is its ability to eat almost anything and survive.
 Since they are omnivorous, the flame tetra will generally eat all kinds of living, fresh, and flake foods.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.
 Feed this fish several times a day and only feed what this fish can consume in three minutes or less.

 The two sexes are much alike, both in color and shape.
 The male has a tiny hook on his anal fin, which can catch on a fine mesh net.
 If this happens, great care must be taken not to break the hook off in the net.
 This hook is used in breeding.

 The male is smaller and its anal fin is distinctly edged with black.
 Its body is somewhat pudgy, tapering to the tail, which expands into a considerable caudal fin.
 The colors, in prime conditions, are pearly lilac on the forward belly with yellow glints in an indistinct horizontal line to the tail.
 The lower abdomen and the anal, dorsal, and caudal fins, rather than being exactly flame-colored, are suffused with flame, On each side of the forward part of the body are two dark spots, one behind the other, that look like smudges.

 Many observe a point in the anal fin of the female, but this is not definitive or consistent from fish to fish.
 Further, there is a broad, black border to the anal fin of the male, this border is either completely absent in the female or simply narrower and lighter in tone.
 The female's belly region is thicker and rounder, which makes them deeper in the body than the slimmer males.
 At breeding time, the females will be very plump with eggs.
-The contrast between male and female is even clearer when the male turns almost totally bright flame red.
+The contrast between males and females is even clearer when the male turns almost totally bright flame red.

 Another prime reason for this fish's popularity was its ease of breeding.
 It breeds in a small tank, it has no particular need for fresh water, spawns up to 500 eggs, and the young are quite hardy.